CFI (ISO 10962)

 - Voting right

 - Payment status

 Report on CFI developments

-The new version of ISO 10962 that includes significant enhancements e.g. for OTC derivatives has been published in September 2015.
-ANNA is currently working with its members on the implementation plan.
-The date for global implementation of the new version is 1 July 2017.
+The new version of ISO 10962 that includes significant enhancements, e.g. for OTC derivatives, was published in September 2015.
+The date for global implementation of the new version was 1 July 2017.